primitiveshaun/primitivestuff/packages/primitive-theme/README.md

 **NB.
-This is a test / concept deployment.
-Codebase will be opensource, it's made available on AS-IS basis while I remove licenced/branded elements, please don't use them.**
+This is a test / concept deployment.Codebase will be opensource, it's made available on AS-IS basis while I remove licenced/branded elements, please don't use them.**

-*Current experiments in the cave...*
+**Current experiments...**
 Migrating to Bootstrap 5 (currently in alpha!)
 Splitting code / config
 Creating config to expose from WP